-The Loxone Real Smart Home protects the occupants of the house from dangers such as fire, burglary, water, frost, and wind.
-The Real Smart Home makes you aware of the threat of danger, giving you more time to respond.
+The Loxone Smart Home protects the occupants of the house from dangers such as fire, burglary, water, frost, and wind.
+A Smart Home makes you aware of the threat of danger, giving you more time to respond.

 In detail, we summarise the different security packages as follows:

 In a Loxone Smart Home, of course, the protection of the occupants comes first.
 With Loxone’s extensive alarm function, you can ensure maximum security in the home.
 When occupants are away from home, the extensive alarm function protects their home and belongings from theft.
 When they’re at home, the well-being of the occupants takes priority.